TheGreatfpmK/PAYNT-2024-journal-artifact/README.md

 # An Oracle-Guided Approach to Constrained Controller Synthesis Under Uncertainty

-This artifact supplements TAC article *An Oracle-Guided Approach to Constrained Controller Synthesis Under Uncertainty*.
+This artifact supplements the article *An Oracle-Guided Approach to Constrained Controller Synthesis Under Uncertainty*.

 Contents of the artifact:
 - paynt.tar: the Docker image containing the tools and benchmarks discussed in the article, as well as scripts for their automated evaluation